Troubleshooting Captive Portal¶

 The request must be to an HTTP site in order for the portal to redirect the client.
 If HTTPS is enabled for the portal, this may still work but it depends upon the client browser or operating system automatic portal detection to work.

-To see the ipfw rules, which includes rules for Captive Portal in general as well as zone specific tables, run:
+To list all ipfw rules, which includes rules for Captive Portal in general as well as zone specific tables, run:

 # ipfw show